My name is Henry Ian Schiller.

 My research addresses the following issues:

 In May of 2022 I took up a 3-year Leverhulme Early Career Fellowship at the University of Sheffield.
 My project is about comparative attitudes and rational learning.
-This fall (2023) I’m a visiting researcher at the Center for Philosophy of Science in Pittsburgh.
+This past fall (2023) I was a visiting researcher at the Center for Philosophy of Science in Pittsburgh.

 Outside of philosophy, I have been involved in various music projects in New York City and Austin, Texas.
 Some of my own recordings are sometimes used as background music on the NPR show Invisibilia.